 Great, What’s up?
 You know me directly and to the point.
 Lol

-We are thinking about buying this truck and we really wanted to make sure that it would work for what we need it to.
-It is a straight truck, and we need to be able to haul 30K payload.
+We are thinking about buying this truck, and we really wanted to make sure that it would work for what we needed it to.
+It is a straight truck, and we need to be able to haul a 30K payload.
 What do you need to be able to tell me if this rig will work for us?
 We have been getting mixed answers from everyone we talk to.

-Yeah, not a problem, you called the right guy!
-All I need is the spread measurements between the axles.
+Yeah, not a problem; you called the right guy!
+All I need are the spread measurements between the axles.
 Take a tape measure and measure from the center of the front axle to the middle of the rear axle.
 Then measure the distance between both axles.

 There is this little thing called the bridge law.